TomasKamusaki/Work-with-Splunk/Home-lab-work.md

 # Home-lab (step by step)

 ## 🏗️ Lab Overview
+📘 This lab is for educational and ethical testing only, performed on my own isolated network.

 My SOC lab consists of multiple systems connected in an isolated network: